greenh/CJD/README.md

 For a description of how to obtain, use, and customize CJD, see the [user guide](http://greenh.github.com/CJD/doc/User.html).

-For a not-terribly-reverent introduction to CJD, check out [the FAQ](http://greenh.github.com/CJD/doc/FAQ.html).
+For a not-terribly-reverent introduction to CJD and how it got there, check out [the FAQ](http://greenh.github.com/CJD/doc/FAQ.html).

 ## Documentation